Museum

 But now that he is getting dementia, he has decided to have a clearing sale of all the museum machinery he has lovingly collected and protected all his life.

-Address: “Beringa”, 1006 Browns Lane, Tarriaro (near Narrabri) NSW Australia
+starts at 10am on Saturday 16th May 2026 at “Beringa”, 1006 Browns Lane, Tarriaro (near Narrabri) NSW Australia

 The Museum Implements